rokucommunity/brighterscript/docs/plugins.md

 The brighterscript compiler is extensible using **JavaScript** plugins.

+**NOTE**: The plugin system is currently in `alpha`.
+It's brand new, and while we hope there won't be any significant changes to the API, we reserve the right to change things before moving the plugin system out of `alpha`.

 ## Configuration

 ### Declarative configuration

-You can refer to scripts / npm modules directly in the `bsconfig.json`.
+You can refer to node scripts / npm modules directly in the `bsconfig.json`.

 Those plugins will be loaded by the VSCode extension and can provide live diagnostics within the editor.